-Jay described how one of his co-hosts broadcasts out of New York and the other out of Chicago, he does his portion of the show from Los Angeles.
+Jay said one of his co-hosts broadcasts out of New York, another broadcasts out of Chicago, and he does his portion of the show from Los Angeles.

-Jay added he used to broadcast right out of his house, but ended up moving into a studio near his home because his wife constantly interrupted his show to ask him questions while he was on the air.
+Jay said he used to broadcast right out of his house but ended up moving into a studio near his home because his wife constantly interrupted his show to ask him questions while he was on the air.

-Jay also said he and his out-of-studio co-hosts had to get their timing down, but, once they did, were able to do their show as if they were in the same location.
+Jay also said he and his out-of-studio co-hosts had to get their timing down, but once they did they were able to do their show as if they were in the same location.

 Mother of All Slot Machines

-Jay claimed he's had the ability to hear voices of the dead throughout his life, and his mother recently came to him while he was in Belize.
-Jay reported he was at a slot machine at the time and, because he was so upset about her passing, asked his mom to show a sign she was there.
+Jay claimed he's had the ability to hear voices of the dead throughout his life and he said his mother recently came to him while he was in Belize.
+Jay reported he was at a slot machine at the time and, because he was so upset about her passing, he asked his mom to show a sign she was there.